-41. The Scientific Council is recommended to review the reports in Annexes 1 - 4 and provide guidance to the Scientific Council and Secretariat as regards further work on these topics.
+41. The Conference of the Parties is recommended to review the reports in Annexes 1 - 4 and provide guidance to the Scientific Council and Secretariat as regards further work on these topics in line with the proposed consolidated resolution and draft decisions contained in UNEP/CMS/COP14/Doc.30.2.1.1 Ecological Connectivity - Policy Aspects.